JeanTiH/Jean_Portfolio_Public/Software_Development_Process/SDPEncryptor/README.md

 ## Android Studio Source Code

-For additional details and source code, refer to the included folder `SDPEncryptor`.
+For additional details and source code, refer to the included folder `Encryptor`.